sgjsakura/AspNetCore/TagHelperDemo.md

 ### `SelectValueTagHelper`

 Another common task related to `<select>` tag is to initially set the default selected value according to the current state of data when a user tries to edit a existing data item.
 In ASP.NET Core MVC projects, you can use `asp-for` for a `<select>` element to automatically set the initial state according to the model value.
 However, if you are trying to display a select list without directly model binding, you must using one of the following manner:

 1. build-up a `SelectList` instance and provide `selectedValue` argument during construction, and then apply `asp-items` attribute on the `<select>` element.
 2. Define each `<option>` element in HTML and using a Rozar condition expression to the `selected` attribute.

 This first manner is more simple for value calculation, however you will write a lot of C# code for generating a static list.
-The second manner is gracer in HTML generation, however you must repeat the `selected` condition on each option.
+The second manner is more graceful in HTML generation, however you must repeat the `selected` condition on each option.

 Now with the new tag helper, you can simplely apply an `asp-value` attribute on any `<select>` tag, and tag helper will help you to automatically make the correct option selected during the page generation. e.g. The following code:
 ```HTML